 Swift to Hear and Slow to Speak

-Pausing to listen also demonstrates we are thoughtful about the conversation we are having with them.
+Pausing to listen also demonstrates we are thoughtful about the conversation we are having.
+It is easy to say something meaningless or irrelevant when we speak too quickly.
 When we hit the pause button we hear what is really being said before we speak.
 We pause to judge whether it is best to respond with a question or if we have anything worth adding from our experiences.
-We may want to affirm someone or confirm something, after we get the whole story.
+We may want to affirm someone or confirm something after we get the whole story.

 Manage and Control Our Anger

-We might say or think I don’t have a problem with anger, yet we are often irritable, cantankerous, bitter and resentful because someone or some life experience has not met our expectations.
-We might also excuse our outbursts and anger because we are passionate and/or sensitive about our values or beliefs; unfortunately religious values and political views often bring out the worst in us.
-It’s lamentable because we could get some fresh ideas and thoughtful viewpoints if less argumentative; and more respectful and civil.
+It is easy to get angry when someone or some life experience has not met our expectations.
+We must learn to accept what people are willing to give us.
+This is the key to controlling our emotions when our expectation are unrealized.
+We might also get angry because we are passionate and/or sensitive about our values or beliefs.
+Unfortunately religious convictions and political views often bring out the worst in us.
+This is lamentable because we could get some fresh ideas and thoughtful viewpoints if we are less argumentative and more respectful and civil.

 Do What Others Want and Not What We Want

 Abraham was selfless.
 Lot was selfish.
 This must have been personally difficult for Abraham.
 He raised Lot after his brothers death.
 Lot would have had much less if it would not have been for the blessings of God on Abraham’s life coupled with his faith and hard work.
-Yet Abraham acquiesced for the greater good; a less stressful family relationship with Lot and a more peaceful relationship between the herdsman.
-Finding a way to do what others want and not what we want without forfeiting our faith and core values is not a sign of weakness – it is a sign of strength, and how important our relationships are to us.
+Yet Abraham acquiesced for the greater good; the result was a less stressful family relationship with Lot and a more peaceful relationship between the herdsman.
+Abraham found a way to do what others wanted and not what he wanted without compromising his faith and core values.
+This is not a sign of weakness.
+It is a sign of strength.
+And very helpful when relationships get sticky.